Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

-In order to obtain the intrinsic SED of the AGN in our sample, it is necessary to correct the photometry for the reddening and absorption occurring at various wavelengths.
-In brief, these corrections include, correcting the X-ray observations for the host galaxy and the Milky Way absorption, correcting the UV--NIR photometry for the Milky way absorption, and correcting the optical-UV radiation from the accretion disk for the dusty torus absorption.
+In order to obtain the intrinsic SED of the AGN in our sample, it is necessary to correct the photometry for the absorption occurring at various wavelengths.
+In brief, these corrections include correcting the X-ray observations for host galaxy and Milky Way absorption, correcting the UV--NIR photometry for Milky Way absorption, and correcting the visible-UV radiation from the accretion disk for dusty torus absorption.

 X-ray photons are absorbed by the gas in their host galaxies (i.e., intrinsic) and along the line of sight in the Milky Way.
-In this study we adopt the best estimates of the intrinsic X-ray luminosity from \wilkes, i.e., corrected for both intrinsic and Galactic absorption.
-Additionally, we correct the UV--NIR (0.91 - 13.0 $\mu$m) photometry for absorption by the Milky Way using the attenuation law of $\tau_{\lambda} \propto \lambda^{-0.7}$ from \cite{charlot2000simple}.
+We adopted the best estimates of the X-ray luminosity from \wilkes, i.e., corrected for both intrinsic and Galactic absorption.
+Additionally, we corrected the UV--NIR (0.91--13.0 $\mu$m) photometry for absorption by the Milky Way using the attenuation law of $\tau_{\lambda} \propto \lambda^{-0.7}$ from \cite{charlot2000simple}.

-To estimate the extinction of the accretion disk emission from the obscuring structure in the torus we use the method of \citeauthor{Siebenmorgen2015} \citep[2015, see also][]{krugel2009}.
-According to this method the effective optical depth for any templates (with any combination of dust clouds and homogeneous disk) can be obtained via a comparison to the same template in the absence of dust \citep[see Section 2.7 in][]{Siebenmorgen2015}:
+To estimate the extinction of the accretion disk emission from the obscuring structure in the torus, we used the method of \citeauthor{Siebenmorgen2015} \citep[2015, see also][]{krugel2009}.
+According to this method, the effective optical depth for any templates (with any combination of dust clouds and homogeneous disk) can be obtained via comparison to the flux of that template in the absence of dust \citep[see Section 2.7 in][]{Siebenmorgen2015}: \reff{ }

-Thus, we first determine the template from \sieb\ which best fits the NIR--FIR data corresponding to the AGN emission (not the host galaxy, see Section \ref{sec:fitting} for more details) and then apply equation \ref{eq:torus_corr} to estimate the effective optical depth.
-The UV and optical photometry (corresponding to the accretion disk emission) is then corrected by a factor of $e^{\tau_{\textrm eff}}$ for the absorption in the torus.
-We note that, depending on the best-fit, torus template ${\tau_{\textrm eff}}$ may be a negative or positive number indicating scattering or absorption by the dust structure.
-An edge-on observer is not able to see the scattered light from the torus and is mainly affected by absorption, i.e., a positive ${\tau_{\textrm eff}}$, while a face-on observer sees the scattered light from the torus and is not affected by absorption, i.e., a negative ${\tau_{\textrm eff}}$ \citep[see][]{Siebenmorgen2015}.
+Thus, we first determined the template which best fits the NIR--FIR data corresponding to the AGN emission (not the host galaxy, see Section \ref{sec:fitting} for more details) and then applied equation \ref{eq:torus_corr} to estimate the effective optical depth.
+The visible--UV photometry (corresponding to the accretion disk emission) was then corrected by a factor of $e^{\tau_{\rm eff}}$ for the absorption in the torus.
+Depending on the best fit, ${\tau_{\rm eff}}$ may be a negative or positive number indicating scattering or absorption by the dust structure.
+An edge-on observer is not able to see the scattered light from the torus and is mainly affected by absorption, i.e., a positive ${\tau_{\rm eff}}$, while a face-on observer sees the scattered light from the torus and is not affected by absorption, i.e., a negative ${\tau_{\rm eff}}$ \citep[see][]{Siebenmorgen2015}.